ship123456/text-formatter-pro/docs/USER_GUIDE.md

 - Confirmation after copying text
 - Confirmation after downloading text
-- Empty text handling when required on text in textArea
+- Handling empty text input when formatting actions are performed.

 These messages help users understand the result of their actions.